 A hundred Northern African immigrant workers are on hunger strike in the offices of the Arab League in Paris.

-A hundred Northern African immigrant workers are on hunger strike in the offices of the Arab League in Paris.
+Background: A hundred Northern African immigrant workers are on hunger strike in the offices of the Arab League in Paris.
 They are demanding work permits and other documentation to allow them to stay and work in France.

 The demonstrators -- from Algeria, Tunisia and Morocco -- had come mostly from southern French towns, mainly from Montpelier and Nimes.
 They also represent workers throughout the Gard and Herault regions and Paris itself.